-Every summer, the State Personnel Department administers the Governor’s Public Service Summer Internship program.
+Every summer, the Indiana State Personnel Department (INSPD) administers the Governor’s Public Service Summer Internship program.
 This internship program was created in 1989 to introduce bright and motivated college students to the operations and officials of state government.
-This program provides interns the opportunity to work with state agency officials, as well as participate in a Speakers Series which features various elected officials, state agency directors and other government representatives.
-Students are encouraged to interact with one another regarding their varying experiences and to attend any meetings and forums throughout the Government Center complex that are open to the public and would enhance their summer experience.
-Interns spend at least 50 percent of their time on projects that enhances college-level skills and abilities.
+This program provides interns the opportunity to work with state agency officials, as well as participate in co-curricular components to enrich their experience.

 To be considered for this internship program, candidates must be currently enrolled as an undergraduate or graduate with an accredited post-secondary institution and have completed at least one (1) year of undergraduate education.

 Learn about some of the great experiences that previous interns have had during their state internship!

 - Watch the Indiana Department of Environmental Management's 2017 intern video

 - Board of Animal Health (BOAH) offers unique experience for interns

 2017 Students: If you'd still like a copy of your picture from the meeting with Governor Eric Holcomb, download the photo.